yali996/py-HAR/README.md

 # py-HAR
 This is the code for HAR-Net, which is a single-stage object detection method.

+# HAR-Net: Joint Learning of Hybrid Attention for Single-stage Object Detection

 # Introduction

 HAR-Net is a single-stage object detection method with hybrid attention mechanism, such as spatial attention, channel attention and aligned attention.
-This is a Python implementation, which modified from the py-faster-rcnn.
+This is a Python implementation, which is modified from the py-faster-rcnn.

 This code is only released for academic use.